Born in the Purple

 Consequences and Impact

-The Tetragamy Crisis led to a formal church ruling that fourth marriages were forbidden under any circumstances, cementing Byzantine marriage law for centuries.
-This strengthened the church's role in imperial affairs.
+The Tetragamy Crisis produced a formal church ruling that fourth marriages were forbidden under any circumstances, cementing Byzantine marriage law for centuries and strengthening the church's role in imperial affairs.

 Looking Ahead